LearningNerd/yay-tetris/README.md

 Version 1 is complete, and it's on hold for the moment.
 But when I'm ready for more Tetris, here's my backlog of to-dos:

-  - Refactoring!
-The code is still pretty messy.
+  - More refactoring! (*Always* more refactoring!)
-  - Bundle the JS files and transpile (learn about Webpack etc for this, probably!)
+  - Bundle the JS files and transpile for older browsers (learn about Webpack etc for this, probably!)
   - Add replay button (so users don't need to refresh the page to play again)
   - Add basic wall kicks (see [bottom of this page on Tetris rotation systems](https://strategywiki.org/wiki/Tetris/Rotation_systems) for reference)
   - Maybe: flesh out the scoring system